 BookPeople.
 Credit Tomoko Bason.

-16. For a low-key morning downtown, head to BookPeople where you can browse the collection of children's books and gifts at the largest independent bookstore in Texas (catch their regular children's story time events via Zoom).
-Afterwards, walk across the street and spend some time at the playground on the rooftop plaza of the flagship Whole Foods Market.
+16. For a low-key morning downtown, head to BookPeople where you can browse the collection of children's books and gifts at the largest independent bookstore in Texas (masks required; catch their regular children's story time events via Zoom).
+Afterwards, walk across the street and spend some time at the playground on the rooftop plaza of the flagship Whole Foods Market (masks are not required for fully vaccinated visitors).

-17. From April through October, don’t miss the sunset show at the Bat Bridge, when more than one million Mexican free-tailed bats pour into the evening sky from beneath the Congress Avenue Bridge.
-Watch from the bridge, stake out a spot at the Statesman Bat Observation Center or view the bats from the waters of Lady Bird Lake with Lone Star Riverboat or Capital Cruises.
+17. From April through October, don’t miss the sunset show at the Bat Bridge, when more than one million Mexican free-tailed bats fly into the evening sky from beneath the Congress Avenue Bridge.
+Watch from the bridge, stake out a spot at the Statesman Bat Observation Center or view the bats from the waters of Lady Bird Lake aboard Lone Star Riverboat or Capital Cruises (masks recommended; no cash payments).

-18. Harness the cowboy spirit and giddyup over to nearby Texas Hill Country for a horseback ride around Lone Star Ranch with Texas Trail Rides, where you’ll pass by picturesque spring-fed lakes, across Onion Creek and along wooded trails with your new horse friends.
+18. Harness the cowboy spirit and giddyup over to South Austin for a horseback ride around Lone Star Ranch with Texas Trail Rides, where you’ll ride along wooded trails and a scenic creek with your new horse friends, right within city limits.

 19. Catch The Hideout Theatre live online on Sundays for Hideout Kids, when an improv troupe acts out a new and unique story based on the suggestions of the kids in the audience.
-Your children will love interacting with the zany actors, and are encouraged to join in the fun for this interactive show.
+Your children will love interacting with the zany actors in the chat, and are encouraged to join in the fun for this interactive show.

 20. Hike up Mount Bonnell and get a panoramic view of the Austin area, including Lake Austin.
 The steep climb up stone steps makes it a relatively short hike, with an amazing reward at the top.
 Why not pack a sunset picnic?